 The service between Amersham and Aylesbury was officially withdrawn from London Underground operation (and therefore no longer part of the challenge) on the 10th September 1961, making it 4 less stations that you had to do.

 272 out of 273 stations in 14 hours,56 minutes (Class 'B')

 Bill Hayles is the name of the earliest reference on the internet about someone making the attempt.
 Bill was one of a team of five students from Chislehurst and Sidcup Boys' Grammar School who attempted it in July 1965.
 They started on the 0459 from Upminster and ended at Russell Square at 2330, but Bill actually gave up early evening and went home!

 It was another of the team, Richard Waters - Who did all the planning using the pocked sized timetable available at the time - that stayed until the end.

 Richard was the secretary of the school transport society at the time and recruited friends (Richard Brown and Barry Price) to join him rather than travel alone.

 They had to use public transport only, but also they physically stood on at least one platform of each station!
 They had to do both Edgware Road stations, and both Shepherd's Bush, but Paddington and Hammersmith counted as 'one' back then.
 It didn't have to be an LT platform, either - at New Cross Gate they arrived by BR from London Bridge and left on foot for New Cross.
-They failed because of a confusion in the rules then for what counted as public transport, and they used a a taxi between Amersham and Chesham which meant that the attempt was void.
+They failed because of a confusion in the rules then for what counted as public transport, and they used a a taxi between two stations which voided the attempt.
 Bill recalls that the "Pain in the arse" station to do back then was Aldwych.
-They also set foot on every platform when the train stopped at each station rather than just stay seated,

 Bill later became a bus driver and worked for British Rail and now his own web pages at www.billnot.com